Hideo Kojima says his games aren’t understood at launch

 The developer mentioned Metal Gear as the main example, but it also happened in Death Stranding.

 “When we released Metal Gear, which is about avoiding confrontation, almost nobody understood.
-Ditto for Snatcher, which introduced action in an adventure title, as well as Boktai, a portable game to be enjoyed outside (your home) with a solar sensor, and recently, Death Stranding, which is all about connection and delivery.”
+Same for Snatcher, which introduced action in an adventure title, as well as Boktai, a portable game to be enjoyed outside (your home) with a solar sensor, and recently, Death Stranding, which is about connections and deliveries.”

 Declared.